sunknudsen/privacy-guides/how-to-self-host-a-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 ### Step 31: create VPN profile for iOS and macOS using [Apple Configurator 2](https://support.apple.com/apple-configurator)

-> When configuring strongSwan using certs and dnsmasq, two devices cannot use the same provisioning profile simultaneously.
+> Heads-up: when configuring strongSwan using certs and dnsmasq, two devices cannot use the same provisioning profile simultaneously.

 Open "Apple Configurator 2", then click "File", then "New Profile".